 Pineapple sage suckers readily and creates a large multi stemmed shrub.
 It can get to 2m high with regular water, shorter without.
 This salvia smells of pineapple but I don’t think it tastes like it.
 The foliage is coarse and not inviting to chew but the long red flowers are a bit more interesting to eat or float in drinks.

 This golden variation of salvia elegans, pineapple sage, makes a good colour contrast.
 It still has the pineapple fragrance.
 ‘Golden Delicious’ needs hot sun to colour the foliage well.
-Red flowers in autumn add to the colour.
+Red flowers in summer and autumn add to the colour.

 It has not been in Australia many years to be sure but it seems shorter in growth to the other elegans although you can probably plan for 1.5m high.